 - Agriculture & Agribusiness contributed over $30 million in economic impact to Lee, Moore, and Richmond Counties in 2012

 Whether farming, nursery, or agro-tourism this is a place for our youth in the future and this is not your grandfather’s farm.
-Below you will find a sampling of how we can join forces in this newly virtual world.
+Below you will find a sampling of how we can join forces in this new virtual world.
 Some of these were developed for in-person programming and some are virtual.
-With combined creativity we can support your classroom as restrictions are ever changing.
+With combined creativity, we can support your classroom as restrictions are ever-changing.

 High School Soil to Seed – From the food, we eat to the water we drink to the places where we live and play, soil erosion and sedimentation profoundly affect our everyday lives.
 The loss of soil from our landscapes and its deposition into our waterways, reduce the ability of the land to be productive in supporting plant growth and the capacity of the water to nurture aquatic habitats, host recreation and have municipal usefulness.
 Erosion is a natural occurrence, shaping sand dunes, creating river deltas, or carving out enormous rock features like the Grand Canyon.